hackisonjd/343-f22-p2/README.md

-A web application designed to show the weather forecast and get a random song from Spotify that corresponds to it.
+A web application designed to show the weather forecast after a user provides their location.